Reed-CompBio/spras/docs/tutorial/beginner.rst

 For this part of the tutorial, we'll use a pre-defined configuration file.
 Download it here: :download:`Beginner Config File <../_static/config/beginner.yaml>`

-Save the file into the config/ folder of your SPRAS installation.
+Save the file into the ``config/`` folder of your SPRAS installation.
 After adding this file, your directory structure will look like this (ignoring the rest of the folders):

 .. code-block:: text

    spras/
    ├── config/
+   │   ├── beginner.yaml
-   │   └── beginner.yaml
+   │   └── ... other configs ...
    ├── inputs/
    │   ├── phosphosite-irefindex13.0-uniprot.txt # pre-defined in SPRAS already, used by the beginner.yaml file
-   │   └── tps-egfr-prizes.txt # pre-defined in SPRAS already, used by the beginner.yaml file
+   │   ├── tps-egfr-prizes.txt # pre-defined in SPRAS already, used by the beginner.yaml file
+   │   └── ... other input data ...

 config/
 ^^^^^^^^^

-The config/ folder stores configuration files for SPRAS.
+The ``config/`` folder stores configuration files for SPRAS.

 .. note::
    You can store configuration files anywhere, as long as you provide the correct path when running SPRAS (explained later in this tutorial).

-input/
+inputs/
 ^^^^^^^^

-The inputs/ folder contains input data files.
+The ``inputs/`` folder contains input data files.
 You can use the provided example datasets or add your own for custom experiments to this folder.

 .. note::